rrguardo/WiFi-Smart-Water-Pump-Controller-S1/README.md

   * Printable 3D Case
 * Firmware software

-The server side (cloud services) that use the device are not included in this project or git repo and are not opensource.
+The server side implementation at https://waterlevel.pro/ (cloud services) that use the device are not included in this project or git repo and are not opensource.

 ---